MLeidel/CodeScriber/CSdoc.md

 For detailed information about "Ace" visit the
 [Ace website](https://ace.c9.io/ "https://ace.c9.io/")

-CodeScriber is a desktop application.
-All the software runs on the local machine.
-However, the "Ace" library is loaded from cdnjs.cloudflare.com,
-and the AI feature requires an Internet connection.

-CodeScriber is written completely in scripting languages:
-HTML, CSS, Javascript, Python3, making it almost completely available to modification.

-The editor resides in a python script that communicates with Javascript (Gtk WebKit2 engine,
-edgechromium for Windows) via the pywebview python module.
-See diagram below.
-This design allows access to the user's host machine and the use of HTML/Javascript for the GUI.
+* The core application (CodeScriber) is written entirely in scripting languages—HTML, CSS, JavaScript, and Python 3—which makes it highly modifiable and extensible.

+* The UI is built using HTML/JavaScript.
+A Python script acts as the host for the editor using _webview_ (via the pywebview module).
+On Linux (for example) the Gtk WebKit2 engine is used, while on Windows it might use a variant like edgechromium.
+This setup allows JavaScript in the webview to communicate with Python running on the host machine.

+* Although nearly all functionality runs locally, the “Ace” code editor library is loaded from cdnjs.cloudflare.com.
+Additionally, the AI feature requires an internet connection, so not every feature is completely offline.

+This design gives you several benefits:

+* You have local file access and integration through Python.
+* The UI enjoys the flexibility and ease of web technologies.
+* Because it’s built entirely in scripting languages, users can dive in and customize or extend the tool.

 ### Functions of Ace Code Editor